• Home

 Maurice Charles Beyer

-Alexandria, SD
+Farmer, SD

 1940, 2765, Fechner, SCS-6,

 Maurice Charles Beyer Age 82 years, passed away peacefully on July 14, 2004 at his home in Seattle, Washington.
-He was born on a farm in Alexandria, South Dakota on December 5, 1921.
+He was born on a farm near Farmer, South Dakota on December 5, 1921.
 Resident of Magnolia in Seattle, WA for 58 years.
 He was a proud veteran of the U.S. Coast Guard, a member of the American Legion Post #123 for over 50 years and a long time member of the Knights of Columbus.
 He is preceded in death by his beloved wife Helen Marie Beyer who passed away on June 24, 1997.
 He is survived by his loving children, Joanne M. Beyer of Kirkland, WA, Donald C. Beyer (Joey) of Seattle, WA and Janice M. Coyle (David) of Kirkland, WA; loving grandchildren, Daniel, Andrew, Lynn and Paul and loving great grandchildren, Allison, Grant and Payton.
 Other survivors include his brother, Tom Beyer of Fallbrook, CA and sister, Bertha Beatch of Alexandria, SD.

 Vigil to be held at 7 PM, Sunday, July 18, 2004 at Our Lady of Fatima Church.
 A Mass of Christian Burial will be held at 11 AM, Monday, July 19, 2004 at Our Lady of Fatima Church, 3218 W. Barrett St., Seattle, WA 98199.
 Reception following at the church followed by the Interment at Holyrood Cemetery.